Gated InGaAs Detector Characterization with Sub-Picosecond Weak Coherent Pulses: Conclusion

 \section{Conclusion}

 We have presented a new approach to estimate afterpulse probability for gated InGaAs single-photon detector with ultrashort weak coherent pulses having a sub-ps pulse width.
-The half-life of the trapped carrier is estimated to be $2.1\,\mu$s, using a power-law fit to the afterpulse decay probability.
-We found that the SPD performs optimally with an afterpulse probability of less than $3\%$, when the gate width was fixed at 2~ns, with an excess bias of 2.5~V and a hold-off time of $10\,\mu$s.
-A time to digital converter, kept synchronous to the FPGA board, was used to capture the ToF statistics of SPD, from which we estimated a spread of 300~ps in the arrival times.
+We found that there is a significant reduction in afterpulse probability when a photon falls towards falling edge of gate than that of the rising edge of gate.
+A power law fit gives us an afterpulse decay time of $1.1$ to $2.4\,\mu$s.
+We found that the SPD performs optimally with $\text{APP} < 3\%$, when the excess bias is set to 2.5~V and a hold-off time of $10\,\mu$s.
+A time to digital converter, kept synchronous to the FPGA board, was used to capture the ToF statistics of SPD, from which we estimated a spread of 240~ps in the arrival times.